eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

 Publishing a Topic (Shape)
 --------------------------

-The Publish button allow the users to define the Shape (topic) and Quality of Service (QoS) for their publication.
+The Publish button allows users to define the Shape (topic) and Quality of Service (QoS) for their publication.
 The following image shows an example of the Publication menu.

 .. image:: /01-figures/publish.png